Your Guide to Optimist Hall, Charlotte’s First Food Hall

 This local Instagram-famous bakery combines its signature sweets (pastries, cookies, doughnuts) with a Cuban menu including rice bowls and sandwiches.

 Designed to create a neighborhood coffee shop feel, Undercurrent Coffee specializes in creating coffees, teas and house-made sodas.
-Menu items include quiche, hummus toast, a greens and grains bowl and more
+Menu items include quiche, avocado toast, a grit bowl and more.

 This charming family-owned eatery serves signature cold-pressed juices and nut milks as well as organic, photo-worthy dishes bursting with color.